bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 ## Testing a Flutter app

+You can write and run unit, widget and integration tests with Flutter.
+For more information, check out [Flutter's official documentation](https://flutter.io/docs/testing).

 You can use our automatically generated `primary` workflow to test your Flutter app.
 This contains the necessary Steps to install the Flutter SDK and to test your Flutter app on Bitrise.

-You can write and run unit, widget and integration tests with Flutter.
-For more information, check out [Flutter's official documentation](https://flutter.io/docs/testing).

-1. Open your app's Workflow Editor.
+1. Open your app's Workflow Editor and open the `primary` workflow.
 2. In the `Flutter Install` Step, fill in the `Flutter SDK Version` input.

    You can specify either tags or branches of the Flutter SDK's git repository.
 The default value is `stable`.
 This will use the latest stable branch of Flutter.